Edgar Wallace Movies: Black and White Films

 Dead Eyes of London

-A disfigured killer with glazed-over white eyes is doing the dirty work so that an insurance agent-doctor can get the victims' insurance money.
+A disfigured killer with distinctive white eyes carries out murders to help an insurance agent-doctor collect victims' life insurance payouts.

 The Devil's Daffodil